If you’re not too fussy about the fact that this is a clone set, the Akko Macaw offers excellent quality

 I’ve been looking at budget keycap sets lately and I’m really liking the offerings from HK Gaming and Akko.
 These serve as budget-friendly alternatives to GMK and ePBT group buys.
 Akko’s lineup features sets like the Black & Pink, Neon and Macaw.
 They even have their own proprietary keycap profile called ASA.
 Today we’re looking at the Akko Macaw, a set based on the GMK Nautilus colourway.
 The Akko Macaw is going for $60, which is good value for a 157-key double shot PBT set.

 Right off the bat I was impressed by the packaging.
 The keycaps come in a foldable box, and the box literally has stems for each keycap so you actually have to use a keycap puller to remove the caps.
-Kudos to Akko here, and the thorough packaging makes for a more premium experience.
-It would also look good in a keycap collection.
+Kudos to Akko here, and the thorough packaging makes for a more premium experience, although it is a bit of a mission to get the keycaps out.
+The box would look great in a keycap collection.

 The Macaw set is double-shot PBT, so the legends won’t fade over time, and of course PBT doesn’t shine as easily as ABS.
 The walls are about 1.5mm thick.
 The finish looks good and there aren’t any substantial molding marks.
 These caps have a lightly textured surface, and the legends are nice and clear.
 The space bar was bent ever so slightly, but just a nitpick and this can easily be fixed with boiling water.
 This set features the Cherry profile with 157 keys in total, which means there is support for a large variety of layouts.